 Comes with a CPU cooler

-A good choice for an entry-level, 80+ Bronze-rated, 550W non-modular power supply.
+A good choice for an entry-level, 80+ White-rated, 500W non-modular power supply.
+It comes with the case to save some cash.

 - #2 Phillips Screwdriver